 According to Giving USA 2019, giving to environment and animal organizations is estimated to have increased 3.6% to $12.70 billion and reached an all time high in 2018.
 Nonprofit environmental organizations serve the cause in a variety of methods from conventional to radical strategies.
 The National Resources Defense Council and the Environmental Defense Fund specialize in bringing lawsuits against corporations in order to protect the environment.
-Other environmental groups such as the National Wildlife Federation, World Wildlife Fund, Friends of the Earth, The Nature Conservancy and The Wilderness Society distribute information, hold protests, participate in public hearings, lobby government and corporations and purchase land for preservation.
+Other environmental groups such as the National Wildlife Federation, World Wildlife Fund, Friends of the Earth, The Nature Conservancy, and The Wilderness Society distribute information, hold protests, participate in public hearings, lobby government and corporations and purchase land for preservation.
 Unlike government agencies and corporations, the sole purpose of a nonprofit environmental group is to save the environment.

 Key Related Ideas

 Renewable energies are infinite resources such as wind and solar energy, which are in constant replenishment.
 Solar technologies use the sun's energy to provide heat, light, hot water, electricity and cooling.
-W ind power technologies lower the cost of wind energy with state-of-the-art wind turbine designs ( National Renewable Energy Laboratory ) .
+Wind power technologies lower the cost of wind energy with state-of-the-art wind turbine designs ( National Renewable Energy Laboratory ) .

 Sustainable development is a strategy by which communities seek economic development approaches that also benefit the local environment and quality of life.
 Sustainable development can be practiced locally and globally.
 Many environmental groups, governments and businesses are beginning to use sustainable development principles in their activities (Smart Communities Network).